 When an individual is in removal proceedings, they may seek relief from being deported so they can remain in the United States.
 There are many types of relief and having an experienced removal defense immigration attorney can ensure that the respondent seeks all options for relief that are available.
 Some relief from deportation may include asylum, withholding of removal and protections under the Convention Against Torture.
 Other relief may include 212(h) waivers for certain criminal history.
 A respondent may be eligible to adjust status before an Immigration Judge.
 Potential relief varies from case to case.

-Contact the Law Office of Jennifer L. Hennessey at (916) 295-7650 for a free consultation with an experienced removal defense attorney.
+Contact the Law Office of Jennifer L. Hennessey at (916) 295-7650 for a consultation with an experienced removal defense attorney.